hpchud/vcc-torque/README.md

 This is a VCC built to run a Torque batch scheduling cluster.

+It also includes the MAUI scheduler and pdsh as a bonus.

+The default SSH port is changed to 2222 to avoid conflicting with any other SSH instance.

 ## Building it

-As with the `vcc-base` image, Dockerfiles are provided to build the image against CentOS or Ubuntu.
+This image is based from the `vcc-base-centos`, therefore, will be built with a CentOS based.
+It should not be too difficult to port to another distribution base, since the Dockerfile will build all components from source.

 ```
-docker build -f Dockerfile.centos -t hpchud/vcc-torque .
+docker build -t hpchud/vcc-torque .
 ```

 ## Running it